Seat belt: History

 The first compulsory seat belt law was put in place in 1970, in the state of Victoria, Australia, requiring their use by drivers and front-seat passengers.
-This legislation was enacted after trialing Hemco seatbelts, designed by Desmond Hemphill (1926–2001), in the front seats of police vehicles, lowering the incidence of officer injury and death.
-Mandatory Seat belt laws in the United States began to be introduced in the 1980s and faced opposition, with some consumers going to court to challenge the laws.
-Some cut seatbelts out of their cars.
+This legislation was enacted after trialing Hemco seat belts, designed by Desmond Hemphill (1926–2001), in the front seats of police vehicles, lowering the incidence of officer injury and death.
+Mandatory seat belt laws in the United States began to be introduced in the 1980s and faced opposition, with some consumers going to court to challenge the laws.
+Some cut seat belts out of their cars.